 Key Takeaways

-- The deltoid ligament is crucial for medial ankle stability.
-Understanding it is vital for managing injuries.
-It consists of both a superficial and a deep layer, each providing specific stability functions to the ankle.
+- The deltoid ligament is crucial for medial ankle stability, consisting of both superficial and deep layers that provide specific support functions.

-- Deltoid ligament injuries usually arise from excessive eversion or external rotation of the foot, leading to symptoms like pain, swelling, and instability; they require diagnostic tests like the eversion stress test and M.R.I. for accurate identification.
+- Deltoid ligament injuries usually arise from excessive eversion or external rotation of the foot, leading to pain, swelling, and instability; diagnosis often requires stress tests and MRI.

 Deltoid Ligament Anatomy Unveiled